dfkaye/dev-links/2022/march.md

 + author (date), **title** &#8594; link
 + author (date), **title** &#8594; link
 + author (date), **title** &#8594; link
-+

-**One reason most web developers don't know anything is that they spend all their time writing instead of reading**
+**One reason most web developers don't know anything while asserting everything is that they spend all their time writing instead of reading.**

 While feeling his way toward a theory of data, George H. Mealy, in 1967, wrote this about programming languages: